VineethReddy02/vineeth-web/content/post/gRPC.md

 What is HTTP/2 exactly?
 It's a single TLS encrypted connection.
 So HOL blocking is addressed at protocol level by single connection.

-# Proto-Buffers-gRPC
-FIndings and Explorations in protocol buffers and gRPC

 ## Limitations with HTTP/1.1

 1. HTTP 1.1 opens a new TCP connection to a server at each request.